Following are some do's and don'ts that one should follow while writing a research paper:

 Step 3: Define your Thesis statement

 A thesis idea acts as a theme on which the paper is based.
 The whole concept revolves around the concept of the thesis.
 It should generally be stated in the Introduction of the paper.
 Before writing the final thesis statement, you should collect, organize, analyze the data and information and draw proper inferences.
-Do not make too generic and confusing statements.
+Do not make statements that are too generic and confusing.
 Try keeping it original, that is, not copying it from other places.
 Thesis should cover the following points:

 Step 4: Create an outline of your study.

-4. Manuscript Body (Usually, broken into several sections like, Methods, Experiments Carried out, Results, Outcome, Conclusion)
+- Manuscript Body (Usually broken into several sections like Methods, Experiments Carried out, Results, Outcome, and Conclusion)

 Following such an outline helps in putting the ideas into writing.
 Some format might change here and there, but the essence remains the same.
 This will help in understanding what has already been done and what is left to be done.